UMCFS/Rules/MarketplaceRules.md

 1. **NO SCALPING OR TAKING ADVANTAGE OF EXTREME MARKET DEMAND.**
 You may list your item at its **cost** +$50 of profit.
 If item qualifies as a full system build as defined above, you may list it at its **cost** +$200 of profit.

-This profit can be used to recoup gas, fufill a finders fee, cover your time and labor (especially for full system builds), etc. - it does not need to be justified or detailed just included in your cost breakdown (see below).
+This profit can be used to recoup gas, fufill a finders fee, cover your time and labor (especially for full system builds), etc. - it does not need to be justified or detailed, just included in your cost breakdown (see below).

-**You must include a breakdown of actual costs paid; this shows buyers how you calculated your listing price.** Staff may request receipts for verification; all buyers should.
+**You must include a breakdown of actual costs paid; this shows buyers how you calculated your listing price.** All potential buyers should request receipts from sellers.
 See [Listing Rules] for information on how to show these in your listing.

 **All transactions must follow this rule, including trade deals *on both ends*.**
 ```diff